wp-plugins/flexytalk-widget/readme.txt

-* E-mail support: Full and unlimited priority support
+* Full and unlimited priority support included in package